Heathrow Airport: Facilities

 In the 1950s, Heathrow had six runways, arranged in three pairs at different angles in the shape of a hexagram with the permanent passenger terminal in the middle and the older terminal along the north edge of the field; two of its runways would always be within 30° of the wind direction.
-As the required length for runways has grown, Heathrow now has only two parallel runways running east-west.
-These are extended versions of the two east-west runways from the original hexagram.
+As the required length for runways has grown, Heathrow now has only two parallel runways running east–west.
+These are extended versions of the two east–west runways from the original hexagram.
 From the air, almost all of the original runways can still be seen, incorporated into the present system of taxiways.

 North of the northern runway and the former taxiway and aprons, now the site of extensive car parks, is the entrance to the access tunnel and the site of Heathrow's unofficial "gate guardian".
 For many years the home of a 40% scale model of a British Airways Concorde, G-CONC; the site has been occupied by a model of an Emirates Airbus A380 since 2008.

 Heathrow Airport has Anglican, Catholic, Free Church, Hindu, Jewish, Muslim and Sikh chaplains.
 There is a multi-faith prayer room and counselling room in each terminal, in addition to St. George's Interdenominational Chapel in an underground vault adjacent to the old control tower, where Christian services take place.
 The chaplains organise and lead prayers at certain times in the prayer room.

 The airport has its resident press corps, consisting of six photographers and one TV crew, serving all the major newspapers and television stations around the world.

-Most of Heathrow's internal roads’ names are coded by their first letter: N in the north (e.g. Newall Road), E in the east (e.g. Elmdon Road), S in the south (e.g. Stratford Road), W in the west (e.g. Walrus Road), C in the centre (e.g. Camborne Road).
+Cargo

+The top cargo export destinations include the United States, China and the United Arab Emirates handling 1.4 million tonnes of cargo in 2022.
+The top products exported were books, salmon and medicine.